deuscode/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Rename-Item.md

 ```

 ### -LiteralPath

-Specifies the path of the item to rename.
+Specifies a path to one or more locations.
+The value of **LiteralPath** is used exactly as it is

-Unlike the *Path* parameter, the value of *LiteralPath* is used exactly as it is typed.
+typed.
+No characters are interpreted as wildcards.
+If the path includes escape characters, enclose
-No characters are interpreted as wildcard characters.
+it in single quotation marks.
+Single quotation marks tell PowerShell not to interpret any characters
-If the path includes escape characters, enclose it in single quotation marks.
+as escape sequences.

-Single quotation marks tell PowerShell not to interpret any characters as escape sequences.
+For more information, see [about_Quoting_Rules](../Microsoft.Powershell.Core/About/about_Quoting_Rules.md).

 ```yaml
 Type: String